-  One humid Florida summer, we decided to take a trip to the Smoky Mountains, family friends had extolled the virtues of cool nights, and beautiful scenery.
+One humid Florida summer, we decided to take a trip to the Blue Ridge Mountains, family friends had extolled the virtues of cool nights, and beautiful scenery.

 As a family, we went several more times to this beautiful part of our country, and added to our waistlines with the great food, treats at the Mast General Store, and Fred’s General Mercantile (another gem), and plunked around musty antique stores-thank goodness for my husband’s patience.
 In fact, this was one of the last trips my father took before he exited this world to arrive in his Heavenly home.
 North Carolina holds a place near and dear to my heart for this reason and others.

 Fast forward seven years later, and my husband and I were able to take our young girls to Banner Elk, NC.
 They experienced the gold panning, and wild west show riding on the train in Tweetsie Railroad, they favored the stick candy too in Mast General Store, and hikes along the beautiful trails.
 We still talk about the cabin on the hill, how we saw one morning a bagpiper in full kilt, and a violinist in an ethereal dress, playing their instruments on the grounds of a nearby inn as well.
 Another set of treasures to be tucked inside my heart in memories.

 North Carolina’s on more than one Simmons family member’s mind.